-ArcLive is a Remote Visitation Service for historians to access non-digitized documents from archives in real-time, replacing traditional travel at half the cost.
-Our research assistants act as your surrogate and use desk-mounted scanners to livestream documents in real time from around the world.
+ArcLive is a Remote Visitation Service for researchers to access non-digitized documents in real-time, replacing traditional travel at half the cost.
+Our research assistants use desk-mounted scanners to temporarily livestream historical documents in real time.
 This method eliminates traditional digitization and travel costs while staying within the legal requirements of copyright and fair use.

 Remote Visitation is a tool which can be used to visit an archive through a surrogate research assistant.
 This type of access falls under the same restrictions that would normally apply to physically visiting an archive.
 For example, remote visitations may only occur during business hours, an assistant must manage the documents at all times, and no permanent digital copies may be created for unlimited public access.

-Livestreams will be hosted by fully-trained research assistants who have experience with rare and historical documents.
+Livestreams will be hosted by fully-trained industry professionals who have experience with rare and historical documents.
 Special precautions are taken to ensure that documents aren’t damaged and remain safe within their hosting institution.

 Yes, remote visitation is perfectly legal.

-ArcLive has been specifically designed to ensure that all copyright and fair use regulations in archives are followed, and qualifies as an accessibility tool so long as:
+ArcLive has been specifically designed to ensure that all copyright and fair use regulations are followed, and qualifies as an accessibility tool due to:

 - Livesteams may only be conducted during normal archive visiting hours